Frequently Asked Questions

 Can we have a school visit on a weekend?

 You are welcome to bring children at the weekend, but we do not organise educational activities at the weekend.

 Can I create a customised program of workshops, tours and planetarium shows?

 Planetarium shows are programmed months in advance and are fixed.
-On weekdays there are four daily shows.
+On weekdays there are up to four daily shows.
 You can see the daily programme here.
 “The skies above us” show is particularly suitable for young children aged 4 - 7 and “A tour through the Solar System” show is particularly suitable for children aged 8 - 11.
 If you would like to schedule an educational workshop or tour either before or after a planetarium show, then this can be discussed with the education team.
 To arrange a suitable program, please contact email@example.com.

 Which planetariums shows can I see?

 A list of our planetarium shows is available here.
-Our program changes every three months.

 Can children less than 1 years old go inside the planetarium?

 All ages are allowed into the planetarium, but we recommend that audience members be at least 4 years old.
 You can imagine the experience as being similar to being in a cinema, except that the images are displayed on a 360 degree screen, and as such they could have a bigger impact on small children.
 If you do decide to come with a baby, we kindly ask that pushchairs are left at the entrance for safety reasons.
 We recommend reserving seats at the end of rows in case you need to leave the planetarium before the end of the show.
 Always announce to our staff that you wish to leave before getting up.
 Do not try to leave on your own as it is very dark inside the planetarium and it is not safe for you and your children.